olidroide/Immutables-Android-Example/README.md

 # Immutables Android Example
 Small example of use [Immutables 2.0](http://immutables.github.io/) for Android and GSON.
+You can also follow the [Android start guide of Immutables](http://immutables.github.io/getstarted.html#android)

 With the follow `User` model: